Responsible AI: Building trust, shaping policy

 About the podcast participants

-Joe Atkinson is a member of PwC's US Leadership Team, and is responsible for leading the firm through the next wave of digital transformation.
-This includes accelerating growth in go-to-market products and digital solutions, as well as the firmwide technology capabilities.
+Joe Atkinson is the Global Chief AI Officer at PwC.
+Prior to that he was a member of PwC's US Leadership Team, responsible for leading the firm through the next wave of digital transformation.
+This included accelerating growth in go-to-market products and digital solutions, as well as the firmwide technology capabilities.

 Previously serving as the Chief Digital Officer, Joe defined and executed the vision to digitally enable the firm, and better leverage technology and talent to bring greater value (and experience) to the firms people and clients.
 Prior to that, Joe was the leader of PwC’s Technology, Media and Telecommunication consulting business for the US, Japan and China, and he has built a reputation as a trusted, pragmatic and thoughtful advisor to clients as they navigate through accelerating technology changes and increasing regulatory complexity.